 Statement Design Concepts

-Interior design isn’t always about beautiful furniture or paint colors it’s the art of making a space feel right.
+Interior design isn’t always about beautiful furniture or paint colors; it’s the art of making a space feel right.
 When you enter a room that feels calm, trendy, & proportionally balanced, that’s the magic of interior design in action.
 But what creates that feeling?
 To understand this, let’s explore what are the 7 basic concept of interior design the classic principles every designer want to follows to bring harmony, beauty,& function together.

 7 Basics of Interior Design